 • Guide students in developing their college essays through brainstorming, drafting, and proofreading until the final version.

-• Help students write a detailed resume for college admission or job applications.
+• Help students write a detailed resume for college admission or a job application.

-• Work with students to fill out college, financial aid, job, and scholarship applications completely and competitively (CSU, UC, Common Application, FAFSA, CSS Profile, etc).
+• Work with students to complete college, financial aid, job, and scholarship applications thoroughly and competitively (CSU, UC, Common Application, FAFSA, CSS Profile, etc.).

-• Write letters of recommendation and submit required documents such as the school report and transcript to college and scholarship programs.
+• Write letters of recommendation and submit required documents, such as secondary school reports and transcripts, to colleges and scholarship programs.

-• Serve as the assigned point lead for program events, including but not limited to the Parent College Nights, Cash for College, College Application Workshop, Summer College Writing Workshop, College Forum, college tours, and Coffee with the Counselors.
+• Serve as the assigned point lead for program events, including but not limited to the Parent College Nights, College Application Workshops, Summer College Writing Workshop, College Forum, and college visits.
 The point lead is responsible for booking, organizing, and implementing the program from start to finish.

 • Serve as support for all programs within the counseling department to ensure their successful implementation and growth.